Guide to Natural Gas Alarm Safety

 Modern devices, such as the DeNova Detect natural gas detector, utilize advanced MEMS (Micro-Electro-Mechanical Systems) technology.
 This approach allows for faster, more precise detection compared to traditional sensors.

-Because natural gas rises toward the ceiling, early detection is critical.
-A highly sensitive home natural gas detector can identify rising gas near the ceiling much faster than older, less efficient sensors that may not alarm until gas levels are significantly higher.
+Since natural gas rises toward the ceiling, early detection is critical.
+A highly sensitive home natural gas detector can identify rising natural gas near the ceiling much faster than older, less efficient sensors that may not alarm until gas levels are significantly higher.

 Earlier alerts mean more time to evacuate safely, avoid ignition sources, and call 9-1-1 or your gas utility.